 Our Youth Access Team (YAT) is staffed for seven days a week between the hours of 8:30am and 10:00pm.
 Calls outside of these times are managed by the Centralised Triage Service of North Western Mental Health, of which Orygen Specialist Program is a part.

-Triage is the first contact point for people wishing to refer a young person to the Clinical Program.
+Triage is the first contact point for people wishing to refer a young person to the Specialist Program.
 Anyone is welcome to make a referral, including the young person themselves.
 Triage staff will discuss the young person’s difficulties with the referrer, the young person if possible, and other relevant people or professionals.
 The aim of these conversations is to obtain a comprehensive overview of the young person's mental state and risk.
 Once obtained, Triage will coordinate a response that may involve:

 - Urgent crisis support over the phone or in the young person's preferred location

 - Arranging for a non-urgent mental health assessment with our Continuing Care Team

 - A referral to a more appropriate service